Bulbophyllum schillerianum: Taxonomy and naming

 Bulbophyllum schillerianum was first formally described in 1993 by Heinrich Gustav Reichenbach who published the description in Hamburg Garten- und Blumenzeitung.
 The type specimen was grown in "Herrn Consul Schiller's" garden, grown by "Herrn Stange".

 Distribution and habitat

-The red rope orchid grows on rainforest trees and mangroves, on boulders, near stream banks, on rocks and sometimes on trees remaining in cleared paddocks.
+Red rope orchid grows on rainforest trees and mangroves, on boulders, near stream banks, on rocks and sometimes on trees remaining in cleared paddocks.
 It is found between the Cedar Bay National Park in Queensland and the Hunter River in New South Wales.